-- 121. Middle East to 1750 The rise of Islam, the development of Islamic civilization in medieval times and its decline relative to Europe in the early modern era, 1500-1750.
-This course is cross-listed as HIST 121.
-This course fulfills the Comparative Civilizations graduation requirement. - 122.
-Middle East since 1750 Bureaucratic-military reforms of the 19th century in Egypt and the Ottoman Empire, European imperialism, regional nationalisms, contemporary autocratic regimes, and the politicization of religion.
-This course is cross-listed ast HIST 122.
-This course fulfills the Comparative Civilizations graduation requirement. - 200.
-Selected Topics in Middle East Studies The subject matter will vary from year to year dependent upon the expertise of faculty and the needs and interests of students. - 231.
-Arab-Israeli Conflict A study of conflict through four phases: the early stages of the Zionist movement and its impact in Ottoman Palestine to 1917; Zionist immigration and settlement and Arab reaction during the Mandate period; the creation of Israel and its wars with the Arab states to 1973; and the rise of a Palestinian Arab nationalist movement and the challenges it poses to Arab states and Israel.
-This course is cross-listed as HIST 371.
-This course fulfills the Comparative Civilizations graduation requirement. - 241.
-Romantic Orientalism and its Critics Ever since Byron returned from Ottoman Greece and Ali Pasha's Albania in 1811, British culture has sought to interpret the "mysterious" East in ways that were as complex as they were contradictory.
+234. Middle Eastern American Communities This interdisciplinary course considers the history of Middle Eastern American communities, and the related development of "Islamophobia."
+We survey the history of the diverse immigrant communities that trace their heritage to a vast region of the world, the variously defined "Middle East."
+In the 1990s, Islamophobia emerged as a controversial concept after decades of discussion around Orientalism and anti-Arab racism.
+Today, some see Islamophobia as a catch-all concept for discrediting necessary anti-terrorism measures like profiling, surveillance, and wiretaps.
+Others see Islamophobia as fitting into a pattern of racialized scapegoating, where people experience violence and discrimination.
+Topics for discussion include ethnic group and identity formation, the "war on terror," connections between domestic and international US policy, and civil rights advocacy.This course fulfills the DIV II social sciences distribution requirement and the U.S. Diversity graduation requirement.
+This course is cross-listed as SOCI 234.
+Offered every two years.
+241. Romantic Orientalism and its Critics Ever since Byron returned from Ottoman Greece and Ali Pasha's Albania in 1811, British culture has sought to interpret the "mysterious" East in ways that were as complex as they were contradictory.
 Romantic orientalism emerged out of the effort to describe Arabic (and especially Islamic) culture in ways that reflected not only reality but also the biases of the Europeans who did the describing: religious, political, social, and aesthetic.
-Our course will begin with examples of Romantic Orientalism - The History of Nourjahad, Vathek, and Byron's own The Giaour and will then read contemporary critiques of these works (Samuel Johnson, Oliver Goldsmith, Maria Edgeworth) as well as more recent critics: Felicity Nussbaum, Adam Potkay, and Marilyn Butler.
+Our course will begin with examples of Romantic Orientalism - The History of Nourjahad, Vathek, and Byron's own The Giaour - and will then read contemporary critiques of these works (Samuel Johnson, Oliver Goldsmith, Maria Edgeworth) as well as more recent critics: Felicity Nussbaum, Adam Potkay, and Marilyn Butler.
 We will then read Eastern works that have had a more direct influence on our own times: The Arabian Nights, the poems of Rumi, and works of contemporary fiction and poetry by Elias Khoury, Naguib Mahfouz, Adonis, and others.
 Finally, we will consider film and media images of the Arab and Islamic world that have contributed to a more contemporary American version of orientalism, and we will examine the Arab world's view of these same images and stereotypes: evil sultans, alluring harems, violent terrorists.
 We will also consider the possibility of an occidentalism that parallels the excesses and confusions of orientalism.
 Our goal in all of our work will be to see the world once called "The Orient" reflected, refracted, and reimagined by Western and Eastern viewers.
 Along the way we will seek to understand how literary texts can help us to understand the complexities of different cultures.
 Two essays and a final exam.
 This course is cross-listed as ENGL 370.
 This course fulfills the DIV I.b. distribution requirement and Comparative Civilizations graduation requirement.